solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 4. Run the following script to provision the infrastructure and deploy the API and frontend.
-This will provision all of the required infrastructure, deploy the API and web app services into one of Azure Kubeternetes Service (AKS) or Azure Container Apps (ACA), and import data into Azure Cosmos DB.
+This will provision all of the required infrastructure, deploy the API and web app services into your choice of Azure Kubeternetes Service or Azure Container Apps, and import data into Azure Cosmos DB.

-### Deploy with Azure Kubernetes Service

-    This script will deploy all services including a new Azure OpenAI account and AKS
+    \### Deploy with Azure Kubernetes Service This script will deploy all services including a new Azure OpenAI account and AKS

-    ```pwsh
+    ``` pwsh
     ./scripts/Unified-Deploy.ps1 -resourceGroup <rg_name> -location <location> -subscription <target_subscription_id> -deployAks 1
     ```

-### Deploy with pre-existing Azure OpenAI service with Azure Kubernetes Service

-    This script will deploy using a pre-existing Azure OpenAI account and pre-deployed GPT 3.5 Turbo and ADA-002 models and AKS
+    \### Deploy with pre-existing Azure OpenAI service with Azure Kubernetes Service This script will deploy using a pre-existing Azure OpenAI account and pre-deployed GPT 3.5 Turbo and ADA-002 models and AKS

-    ```pwsh
+    ``` pwsh
     ./scripts/Unified-Deploy.ps1 -resourceGroup <rg_name> -location <location> `
         -subscription <target_subscription_id> -deployAks 1 `
         -openAiName <openai-account> `